×

 $ oc apply -f ipvlan-additional-network-configuration.yaml

-7. Verify that the NetworkAttachmentDefinition CRD has been created successfully by running the following command:
+7. Verify that the NetworkAttachmentDefinition CRD has been created successfully by running the following command.
+The expected output shows the name of the NAD CRD and the creation age in minutes.

 $ oc get network-attachment-definitions

-8. Using the following YAML example, create a file named pod-a.yaml for the pod definition:
+8. Using the following YAML configuration example, create a file named pod-a.yaml for the pod definition:

 apiVersion: v1